williesong/MarshmallowFileExplorer/README.md

-# File Explorer (Marshmallow & Nougat)
+# File Explorer (Marshmallow and above)

-Android Marshmallow and Nougat has a simple built-in file explorer.
-But it can only be found from "Settings" -> "Storage & USB" -> "Explore".
-And some devices hide this feature.
+Android Marshmallow and above has a simple built-in file explorer.
+But it can only be found from "Settings" -> "Storage" -> "Explore".
 This app is a shortcut to open it.

 <img src="screenshots/screenshot_1.png" width="30%"/>